 What to Look For

-When searching for a reputable Windows Doors pro in Palm Beach County, there are several vetting criteria to keep in mind.
+When searching for a reputable windows and doors pro in Palm Beach County, there are several vetting criteria to keep in mind.
 First and foremost, ensure the company is properly licensed and insured.
 In Florida, the Florida Department of Business and Professional Regulation (DBPR) is responsible for licensing contractors, so make sure to check the DBPR website for verification.
 You should also ask about the company's insurance coverage, including workers' compensation and liability insurance, to protect yourself in case of accidents or property damage.
 Be wary of companies that are unwilling to provide this information or have a history of complaints filed against them.

 What It Costs